-This MVA course provides an overview of the concepts that viewers are expected to understand when taking Exam 98-361: Software Development Fundamentals.
+Take Tthis MVA software development training course provides for an overview of the concepts that viewers are expected to understand when taking Exam 98-361: Software Development Fundamentals.
 The content is introductory level and helps viewers understand the various aspects of software development.
-The course focuses on key fundamental concepts that all software developers need to know.
+The course focuses on key fundamental concepts of software development programs that all software developers need to know.

 Instructors | Gerry O'Brien - Microsoft Senior Program Manager; Paul Pardi - Microsoft Senior Content Publishing Manager

 Associated Exam(s) | 98-361: Software Development Fundamentals Related Certification | MTA Associated Course(s) | 40361A: Software Development Fundamentals: MTA Exam 98-361 (3 Days); 40035A: Software Development Fundamentals with .NET: Training 2-Pack for MTA Exams 98-361 and 98-372 (5 Days); 40034A: Software Development Fundamentals with HTML5: Training 2-Pack for MTA Exams 98-361 and 98-375 (5 Days)